flightstats/hub/docs/pages/mydoc/hub_channels_historical.md

 * Items can be inserted or deleted in any order before the mutableTime, allowing for multithreading.
 * Once the changes are final you can move the mutableTime earlier in time, making all items after the new mutableTime "stable".
 * Mutable items can be queried using the `epoch` query parameter.
-* Existing channels can be converted to this type by someone with admin access.
+* Existing channels can be converted to have a mutableTime, as long as the storage type is SINGLE.
-* This would replace the current notion of "Historical Channels" with the `historical` flag.
+* This replaces the current notion of "Historical Channels" with the `historical` flag.

 ## How this all works